 57%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a straightforward skill that provides a clear command to run but falls short in two areas: it explains npm packaging concepts Claude already knows, and it references a script without showing its contents, making it less actionable.
-Adding the script content or expected output would significantly improve it.
+This is a simple skill that provides a clear command to run but falls short on actionability because the referenced script is not included or shown, and the 'Understanding Package Contents' section explains concepts Claude already knows.
+Adding the script content or example output would significantly improve it.

 Suggestions